Gita Gopinath: Early life and education

-Gopinath studied at Nirmala Convent School in Mysore.
+Gita Gopinath studied at Nirmala Convent School in Mysore.
 She received a B.A. degree from Lady Shri Ram College for Women of the University of Delhi in 1992 and an M.A. degree in economics from Delhi School of Economics, also of the University of Delhi, in 1994.
 She further completed an M.A. degree at the University of Washington in 1996.
-She earned her Ph.D. in economics from Princeton University in 2001 after completing a doctoral dissertation titled "Three essays on international capital flows: a search theoretic approach", under the supervision of Ben Bernanke, Kenneth Rogoff and Pierre-Olivier Gourinchas.
+She earned her Ph.D. in economics from Princeton University in 2001 after completing a doctoral dissertation titled "Three essays on international capital flows: a search theoretic approach", under the supervision of Ben Bernanke, Kenneth Rogoff, and Pierre-Olivier Gourinchas.
 She was awarded the Princeton's Woodrow Wilson Fellowship Research Award while doing her doctoral research at Princeton.

 Career

-In 1992, Gopinath got her B.A degree in economics from University of Delhi.
-In 1994 she earned her first master's degree at the Delhi School of Economics.
-In 1996, she got her second master's degree in economics at the University of Washington.
-In 2001 she earned her Ph.D. in economics in the field of international macroeconomics and trade at Princeton University.
-At Princeton's economics department, her Ph.D. advisors included two future chief economists of the IMF - Ken Rogoff (2001-2003) and Pierre-Olivier Gourinchas (2022-2025) and a future chair of the Board of Governors of the Federal Reserve - Professor Ben Bernanke (2006-2014).

-In 2001, she joined the University of Chicago's Booth School of Business as an assistant professor.
-In 2005 she moved to Harvard University's economics department where she was the John Zwanstra Professor of International Studies and Economics through 2022.
+In 2001, she joined the University of Chicago Booth School of Business as an assistant professor.
+In 2005 she moved to Harvard University's economics department, where she served as the John Zwanstra Professor of International Studies and Economics through 2022.
+In Harvard she co-authored papers such as The Macroeconomics of Border Taxes and Dominant Currency Paradigm.

-In October 2018, Gopinath was appointed chief economist of the International Monetary Fund.
-As part of her many significant initiatives, she co-authored the "Pandemic Paper" on how to end the COVID-19 pandemic that set globally endorsed targets for vaccinating the world.
-This work led to the creation of the Multilateral Task Force made up of the leadership of the IMF, World Bank, WTO, and WHO to help end the pandemic and the establishment of a working group with vaccine manufacturers to identify trade barriers, supply bottlenecks, and accelerate delivery of vaccines to low- and lower-middle income countries.
-Gopinath also worked with other IMF departments to connect with policy makers, academics, and other stakeholders on a new analytical approach to help countries respond to international capital flows via the Integrated Policy Framework.
-She also helped set up a Climate Change team inside the IMF to analyze, among other things, optimal climate mitigation policies.
-IMF Managing Director Kristalina Georgieva noted that "Gita's contribution to the Fund and our membership has been truly remarkable —quite simply, her impact on the IMF's work has been tremendous.
-She made history as the first female Chief Economist of the Fund and we benefitted immensely from her sharp intellect and deep knowledge of international finance and macroeconomics as we navigate through the worst economic crisis since the Great Depression."
+In October 2018, Gita Gopinath was appointed chief economist of the International Monetary Fund (IMF).
+As part of her initiatives, she co-authored the "Pandemic Paper", an international plan on how to end the COVID-19 pandemic that set globally endorsed targets for vaccinating the world.
+This work led to the creation of the Multilateral Task Force made up of the leadership of the IMF itself, World Bank, World Health Organization (WHO), and World Trade Organization (WTO) to help end the pandemic and the establishment of a working group with vaccine manufacturers to identify trade barriers, supply bottlenecks, and accelerate the delivery of COVID-19 vaccines to low-income and lower-middle income countries (see also: Economic impact of the COVID-19 pandemic).